mbenabda/k8s-grafana-dashboards-controller/README.md

-Kubernetes controller that watches dashboard configurations defined as configmaps and adds/updates/deletes them to/from grafana
+Kubernetes controller that reconciles grafana configuration with dashboards defined as configmaps

 - Access to the Kubernetes API is expected to be granted by the local kubeconfig file.
 - You can use equality-based [labelSelector](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#equality-based-requirement)s to select the configmaps to watch for dashboard descriptions.
-- The controller requires access to the Grafana API, either using an `api key` or `basic auth`
+- The controller requires access to the Grafana API, either using an `api key` or `basic auth`.
+Beware that if using HTTP, credentials will be transmited over the wire without any encryption.

 Configuration